 Once your products are on Amazon, you can optimize your product listings to increase their traffic.
-Your descriptions should be rich with original keywords to make easy for customers will be able to find your product.
+Your descriptions should be detailed with original keywords to make it easy for customers to find your product.
 On product detail pages, use bullet points to break down features, improve search relevance, and increase conversions for your products.

 You might notice that some products have a “best sellers” ranking and have a white box on the right with an “add to cart” button.
 Positive customer reviews, multiple high-quality photographs, available inventory, and overall seller performance play a significant role in attaining these distinctions and improving your products’ visibility and sales on Amazon.

 Now that customers discover your products and place orders, you will need to determine how to ship them.
 You have three options: ship yourself, ship through Fulfilled by Amazon (also known as FBA), or send it through a third-party logistics company (3PL) like Shipsters.
 Each option has its pros and cons and will depend on your budget and how much you want to be involved in the process.
 Evaluate your finances and research all the options to find the solution that addresses your needs and budgets.